Getting Popup Timing Right for Maximum Opt-in Rates

 You should display your popup slightly earlier than the average time visitors spend on specific pages.
 That means that you’ll show them your popup after they’ve digested the information on your page, but just before they’re thinking about leaving.

-For example, if you want to run email capture forms on your landing page and visitors tend to spend 35 seconds there, you can set your popup to appear after about 25 or 30 seconds.
+For example, if you want to run email capture forms on your landing page and visitors tend to spend 35 seconds there, you can set your popup timers to about 25 or 30 seconds.

 3. Use other criteria